I SMELL A FISH . . .

 WHY is farmed fish species only tested for certain toxic trace elements and pollutants, but never for their nutritional value?

-What happened to ethics and morality, or is it okay for corporate companies and governments to feed the poor masses harmful, nutritionless food in order to make money - under the pretense of job creation and the false alarm of saving them from a world wide food scarcity?
+What happened to ethics and morality, or is it okay for corporate companies and governments to feed the poor masses harmful, nutritionless food in order to make money - under the pretence of job creation and the false alarm of saving them from a worldwide food scarcity?
 It is even double exploitation to use their labour in this diabolic industry to grow and process food which is harmful and valueless to their own health and well-being.
 Just because they do not know better?